sbb-design-systems/lyne-components/.github/ISSUE_TEMPLATE/bug-report.md

 - [ ] `lyne-components`
 - [ ] `non package issue`

+## Environment

+> Operating system (E.g. Windows 10)

+> Browser / Browser Version (E.g. Mozilla Firefox 74.0 (64-bit))

+> Input Mode (e.g. Touch)

+> Network Environment (E.g. 3G)

+> Additional settings (save data active)

 ## Detailed description

-> Describe in detail the issue you're having.
+> Describe in detail the issue you are having.

 > Is this issue related to a specific component?

 > What did you expect to happen?
 What happened instead?
 What would you like to
-> see changed?
+> see changed

-> What browser are you working in?

-> What version of the Lyne Design System are you using?
+> What version of the Lyne Components are you using?

 > What offering/product do you work on?
-Any pressing ship or release dates we
+Any pressing shipping or release dates we
 > should be aware of?

 ## Steps to reproduce the issue